2023 Tour de Guelph FAQ

 Q: Fundraising?
 Really?
 How do I do that?

 This is a fundraising event to support The Foundation of Guelph General Hospital and the Rotary Clubs of Guelph South and Guelph Trillium.
-Our goal this year is to raise $125,000.

 Please see our fundraising page for information on how to fundraise and for information about our fundraising prizes and promotions.